zogzog/cubicweb/doc/tutorials/advanced/part04_ui-base.rst

   instead of the former index view.

 Also, we added a title that tries to make it more evident that the visitor is authenticated, or not.
-Hopefuly people will get it now!
+Hopefully people will get it now!

 .. figure:: ../../images/tutos-photowebsite_index-before.png